adamvduke/adamvduke.github.com/_posts/2013-05-22-passenger-standalone-friendly-error-pages.md

 The nginx config that passenger generates comes from an erb template within the passenger gem.
 I needed to pass a new command line option to disable the error pages, look for that option's presence when compiling the erb template, and conditionally include the passenger configuration.

 I decided to add the command line option --no-friendly-error-pages, in order to preserve the default behavior of serving the error pages.
 During command line parsing all of the options are stored in a hash, if the --no-friendly-error-pages option is passed, the default value in the hash is overridden.
 The final step is to make the modification to the erb template.
-I've made a "pull request":https://github.com/FooBarWidget/passenger/pull/77 with my changes.
+I've made a [pull request](https://github.com/FooBarWidget/passenger/pull/77) with my changes.
 The changed lines are all included below.

 {% highlight ruby %}